-In 'The Water Dancer,' Memory Is The Path To Freedom
+In 'The Water Dancer,' Ta-Nehisi Coates Creates Magical Alternate History

 Book Reviews

-In 'The Water Dancer,' Memory Is The Path To Freedom
+In 'The Water Dancer,' Ta-Nehisi Coates Creates Magical Alternate History

 The Water Dancer